briggstwitchell/PlantVillage_CNNs/README.md

 <img src="imgs/leaves_sample.png" alt="owd-headline-africa-yields" width="600"/>

 Note that the dataset also includes pictures of healthy leaves for all of the categories.
+The raw dataset contains 61,486 images, but has six different augmentation techniques applied to it to increase its size.
+The techniques are image flipping, Gamma correction, noise injection, PCA color augmentation, rotation, and Scaling.

 Below is set complete set of the classes for all the images within the dataset: